LuizClaudioSantos/springBootRxJava/README.md

 ## Project highlights

-There is one Observable "ConsoleBaeObserver", it implements io.reactivex.observers.DefaultObserver.
+There is one Observable "ConsoleBaseObserver", it implements io.reactivex.observers.DefaultObserver.

 The most important part of it is method onNext: